Skip to main content

 Common Locations for Pedestrian Accidents in Denver

-Light rail stations throughout the metro area present unique dangers.
-The multiple RTD lines converging near the Aurora Metro Center create complex pedestrian flows, with commuters rushing to catch trains often struck in parking lots or at platform crossings—our Aurora pedestrian injury lawyers work with RTD's own safety data to prove pattern violations at these transit hubs.
-Similarly, Old Town Fort Collins sees concentrated pedestrian accidents during weekend bar hours, where our attorneys document how inadequate crosswalk lighting and drunk drivers create a deadly combination.
+Light rail stations throughout the metro area present unique dangers that demand experienced legal representation.
+The multiple RTD lines converging near the Aurora Metro Center create complex pedestrian flows, with commuters rushing to catch trains often struck in parking lots or at platform crossings.
+Our Aurora pedestrian injury lawyers work with RTD's own safety data to prove pattern violations at these transit hubs.
+Similarly, Old Town Fort Collins sees concentrated pedestrian accidents during weekend bar hours, where inadequate crosswalk lighting and drunk drivers create a deadly combination.
+Under Colorado's modified comparative negligence standard, injured pedestrians can recover damages even if partially at fault, provided they are not 50% or more responsible.
+Experienced representation is crucial to maximize recovery in these preventable transit accidents.

-Regional shopping centers generate predictable accident patterns.
-The upscale Cherry Creek shopping district sees luxury vehicles striking pedestrians in valet zones and crosswalks, where our Cherry Creek injury team handles high-value claims involving serious injuries and substantial insurance policies.
-These cases often involve multiple liable parties including property owners, valet companies, and drivers.
+Regional shopping centers generate predictable accident patterns that personal injury attorneys recognize as high-risk environments.
+The upscale Cherry Creek shopping district sees luxury vehicles striking pedestrians in valet zones and crosswalks with notable frequency.
+These incidents often result in serious injuries and involve substantial insurance policies, making them significant claims.
+Multiple liable parties typically share responsibility, including property owners, valet companies, and drivers.
+Under Colorado's modified comparative negligence standard outlined, plaintiffs can recover damages even when partially at fault, provided their negligence does not exceed fifty percent.

 Other dangerous pedestrian zones include: